-In our current study during Fall 2012, we are studying children’s learning from video interactions with people.
+In our FaceTime study for toddlers, we are studying children’s learning from video interactions with people.
 If you and your child have ever used programs like Skype or FaceTime to connect with far-flung loved ones, you might have wondered what your child thinks about the person “in the computer.”
 That’s what we’re studying!
-Typically-developing children ages 12 to 24-months are eligible to participate and families will receive $50 as compensation for the time spent with us.
+Typically-developing children ages 16 to 36-months are eligible to participate.
+Previous video-chat experience is not required.

-For more information about who we are, where we are and what we do, check out the sections above.
-If you’re interested in participating in one of our studies, please call us at (610) 330-5870 or e-mail us at email@example.com
+If you are interested in participating in a study, please call us at (610) 330-5870 or e-mail us at email@example.com